 Recording my own songs with Fairport Convention at the Manor Studios in Oxford, England, for Alexander Records.
 (There I met Richard Branson, the owner, long before he became the Richard Branson.)

-Exchanging lessons with guitarist Russ Shipton in London and forming the duo, Two Bit Band.
+Exchanging guitar lessons with guitarist Russ Shipton in London and forming the duo, Two Bit Band.

 Meeting music journalist, producer, songwriter and raconteur extraordinaire Austin John Marshall in London, sharing a house with him and listening to him talk, sometimes for days.